Plan being drawn up to ensure access to Cobh in storms

-Plans are being drawn up to ensure future weather storms will not trap people in a famed seaport town.
+Plans are being drawn up to ensure future weather storms will not trap people in a famed seaport town, writes Sean O'Riordan.

 More than 10,000 people faced difficulties accessing or exiting Cork harbour’s Great Island and the town of Cobh during storm Ophelia last month.